OneBlockPlus/polkadot-hackathon-2024/bangkok/20-Murmur/README.md

 The Murmur protocol is designed for flexibility and can be adapted to various contexts.
 This section outlines its components and their connections.

-The visualization below depicts dependencies and flow of data of each component of Murmur's architecture.
+The visualization below depicts dependencies and the flow of data of each component of Murmur's architecture.

 ![arch](<https://murmur.idealabs.network/assets/images/murmur_connections.drawio(1)-4783283a08a2398947a580adf3b5e2a1.png>)